kashfifahim/ScrapeGoogleImages/README.md

-# ScrapeGoogleImages
+# Scrape DuckDuckGo For Images
-Toy script to scrape google images programmatically
+Toy script to scrape Duck Duck Go for images programmatically using selenium.